1986Astros/GraphPaper/README.md

 * Change the color of the background
 * Interlocking circles or other shapes
 * Writing the paper as an image file (JPG, PNG, etc) instead of sending it to the printer
+* Implementing the GraphPaperControl in a Class Library (VB.Net version only)